 Legal Framework

 Kenya has colonial-era sodomy laws that are still in force.
-Under section 162 of the Kenyan Penal Code sodomy is punishable with a fourteen year jail sentence.
-Section 163 defines any attempt to commit an ‘unnatural offense’ as a crime with a seven year prison term.
-Persons punishable for committing an ‘unnatural offense’ under Section 163 are ‘any person who a) has carnal knowledge of any person against the order of nature; or b) has carnal knowledge of an animal; or c) permits a male person to have carnal knowledge of him or her against the order of nature’.
-Consensual sexual conduct between men is also prohibited under section 165, which carries a five year prison term.
+Under Section 162 of the Kenyan Penal Code “any person who a) has carnal knowledge of any person against the order of nature; or b) has carnal knowledge of an animal; or c) permits a male person to have carnal knowledge of him or her against the order of nature” is punishable for committing an “unnatural offense” and is liable to imprisonment for fourteen years.
+Section 163 defines any attempt to commit an “unnatural offense” as a crime with a seven year prison term.
+Consensual sexual conduct (“any act of gross indecency”) between men is also prohibited under Section 165, which carries a five year prison term.
 However, the Penal Code does not seem to statutorily ban female-female same-sex acts.
-Although not expressly mentioned in the Penal Code, the language of the law and the interpretation of the term ‘against the order of nature‘ can nevertheless constitute a serious threat for lesbian and bisexual women (see below the case Ali Abdi Shabura v.
+Although not expressly mentioned in the Penal Code, the language of the law and the interpretation of the term “against the order of nature” under Section 162 can nevertheless constitute a serious threat for lesbian and bisexual women (see below the case Ali Abdi Shabura v.
 Republic).

-According to the Kenyan Human Rights Commission report (The Outlawed Amongst Us), transgender and intersex individuals are unable to self-determine their gender due to the inadequate legal framework.
-The government’s failure to address heteronormativity and fixed gender binaries have resulted in State sanctioned homophobia.
+According to the Kenyan Human Rights Commission report The Outlawed Amongst Us, transgender and intersex individuals are unable to self-determine their gender due to the inadequate legal framework.
+The government’s failure to address heteronormativity and fixed gender binaries have resulted in State-sanctioned homophobia.
+Kenyan law does not provide for legal gender recognition, preventing individuals from changing their name or gender marker on official documents.
+This lack of recognition leads to social marginalisation and difficulties in accessing services like healthcare and education.

 Absence of progressive laws has socially marginalised transgender individuals and permitted ill-treatment by state officials.
 Most intersex individuals either have corrective surgeries performed at birth by their parents or are not given the chance to undergo a sex reassignment surgery when they are of age due to the lack of legal recognition for sex reassignments.
 In addition, a legal mechanism to change one’s name and personal details in identity documents remains absent.